piotrekwitkowski/fast-secure-ecommerce-demo/README.md

 cdk deploy
 ```

-Note the generated CloudFront domain name, you will use it in the test scenarios.
+Note the generated CloudFront domain name, and the load balancer domain name, you will use them in the test scenarios.

 # Architecture